 Figure 7.4-6.
 Weighted Usable Area Predicted for Brown Trout in the North Fork Kern River from (a) Fairview Dam to the KR3 Powerhouse (Full Reach), (b) Fairview Dam to Hospital Flat (Segment 1), and (c) Hospital Flat to the KR3 Powerhouse (Segment 2)-25 to 1,000 cfs.
 An additional analysis of the Fairview Dam Bypass Reach was conducted using the California Environmental Flow Framework (CEFF), a framework that provides technical guidance to aid in the development of science-based, ecologically protective environmental flow recommendations for California stream types (see the WR-2 Technical Memorandum in Appendix E.2).
 The CEFF framework provides information on the expected natural functional flow ranges needed to support ecological functions in rivers.
 The CEFF natural functional flow metrics do not represent effects or flow recommendations.

-SCE identified the following seven overarching ecological management goals from a review of federal, state, and local policies, programs, and plans that are applicable to the NFKR between Fairview Dam and the KR3 Powerhouse (described in the WR-2 Technical Memorandum provided in Appendix E.2):
+SCE identified the following seven overarching ecological management goals from a review of federal, state, and local policies, programs, and plans that are applicable to the NFKR between Fairview Dam and the KR3 Powerhouse (updated from the WR-2 Technical Memorandum provided in Appendix E.2):

-- Restore the structure and composition of riparian areas. - Maintain and increase ecosystem and native species distributions in California, while sustaining and enhancing species abundance and richness. - Maintain and improve ecological conditions vital for sustaining ecosystems in California. - Maintain and improve ecosystem functions and processes vital for sustaining ecosystems in California. - Protect and restore cold-water ecosystems. - Protect and enhance native fish populations and their habitats. - Identify trout fisheries impaired by dams that could benefit from revised flow regimes and more natural flow regimes.
+- 1. Restore the structure and composition of riparian areas (USDA Forest Service, 2023b). - 2.
+Maintain and increase ecosystem and native species distributions in California, while sustaining and enhancing species abundance and richness (CDFW, 2015). - 3.
+Maintain and improve ecological conditions vital for sustaining ecosystems in California (CDFW, 2015). - 4.
+Maintain and improve ecosystem functions and processes vital for sustaining ecosystems in California (CDFW, 2015). - 5.
+Investigate and improve wild trout populations and their complex and connected clean, coldwater habitat (CDFW, 2022). - 6.
+Protect and enhance native fish populations and their habitats (Stephens et al., 1995). - 7.
+Identify trout fisheries impaired by dams that could benefit from revised flow regimes and more natural flow regimes (CDFW, 2022).

-The CEFF analysis guantifies "natural flows" in streams using the natural functional flow metrics available from the California Natural Flows Database, where natural flows are defined as the expected instream flow in the absence of human modification.
+The CEFF analysis quantifies "natural flows" in streams using the natural functional flow metrics available from the California Natural Flows Database, where natural flows are defined as the expected instream flow in the absence of human modification.
 The California Natural Flows Database contains the natural functional flow metrics predicted for all stream reaches in California based on data from 1950 to approximately 2014.
 In the California Natural Flows Database, predicted natural functional flow metrics were calculated using (1) the functional flow metrics from USGS reference gages on California streams with minimal disturbance to natural hydrology and land cover (Falcone et al., 2010), and (2) algorithms described by Patterson et al. (2020) based on the natural stream flow classification for California (Lane et al., 2018).
 Separate statistical models were then developed to predict the natural functional flow metrics at other stream reaches throughout California.
-Functional flow metric values were related to watersheds by modeling climactic characteristics following the approach described by Zimmerman et al. (2018).
-Natural functional flow metrics are used as ecological flow criteria in the CEFF based on the assumption that the range of natural functional flows would maintain the physical, chemical, and biological functions needed by native freshwater species

-(Escobar-Arias and Pasternack, 2010; Yarnell et al., 2015), and these functions would be broadly protective of ecosystem needs and achieve ecological management goals (Grantham et al., 2022; CEFWG, 2021a).
+Functional flow metrics are used as ecological flow criteria in the CEFF based on the assumption that the range of natural functional flows would maintain the physical, chemical, and biological functions needed by native freshwater species (Escobar-Arias and Pasternack, 2010; Yarnell et al., 2015), and these functions would be broadly protective of ecosystem needs and achieve ecological management goals (Grantham et al., 2022; CEFWG, 2021a).